COVID-19 pandemic in Vietnam: 2021

 Samsung, one of Vietnam's largest employers, had manufacturing problems with its smartphones when its injection-molding-equipment supplier went out of business.
 Near Ho Chi Minh City, the company's appliance facilities were operating at 50 percent of capacity.
 The outbreak disrupted a plan to shift production from China to Vietnam of Apple, Google, Amazon and their main suppliers.
 Google's Pixel 6 smartphone would still be manufactured in China, although Google had planned to move production to northern Vietnam in early 2020.
 Apple's plan to shift production of MacBook, AirPods and iPad to Vietnam was also postponed.
 Production of smart doorbells, security cameras and smart speakers for Amazon were delayed since a May outbreak in the north.
 Many Japanese businesses wanted to repatriate their staffs from Vietnam, and Chico's (a Florida-based women's clothing brand) and Callaway Golf (a golf manufacturer)h announced that some of their production had been moved to other countries.
 In August 2021, Nikkei Asia ranked Vietnam last in resilience after the pandemic.
 A two-month lockdown in Ho Chi Minh City (which contributes 20 percent of Vietnam's GDP) pushed many businesses to the limit when nearly all economic activity froze.
 Of 21,000 businesses surveyed by the Private Economic Development Research Board and VnExpress, 70 percent had closed (largely because of supply-chain disruptions).
 Concern about the Delta outbreak drove tens of thousands of people from their workplaces.
 The lockdown jeopardized Vietnam's standing in the global supply chain.
 According to the General Statistics Office, the country's gross domestic product (GDP) in the third quarter of 2021 fell 6.17 percent from the previous year.

 At a 5 December 2021 forum to discuss economic recovery plans, Central Economic Commission deputy head Nguyen Thanh Phong said that Vietnam's economy would have grown by seven percent in 2020 and 2021 without the pandemic.
 The country's growth rate increased by 2.91 percent in 2020, and was expected to increase by 2.5 percent in 2021.
-The Vietnamese economy lost about 847,000 billion₫, equivalent to $37 billion.
+The Vietnamese economy lost about ₫847 trillion, equivalent to US$37 billion.